Menu

 Testimonials

 Between April 1990 and when I sold the holiday camp in December 2001, I continued to sponsor underprivileged groups to stay there during the weeks partly (that became years) when the phone problems continued to beset the holiday camp.
 At least some money was coming into the business.
-Those wanting a cheap holiday persisted by telephoning repetitively regardless of being told the Camp was no longer connected to Telstra's network.
+Those wanting a cheap holiday persisted in telephoning repeatedly, despite being told the Camp was no longer connected to Telstra's network.
 These groups wanted a holiday, and if they had to drive for hours to make a booking as Loreto College did (see below), then a drive they did.

 But it wasn't the same as it had been with Faye.
 Karen and I sat and talked.
 True, we would separate, but I assured her that she would lose nothing because of her generosity and that I would do whatever was necessary to buy her out.
 We were both relieved at that.
-Karen rented a house in Portland, and we remained good friends, though, without her day-to-day assistance at the Camp, which had given me space to travel around, I had to drop my promotional tours.
+Karen rented a house in Portland, and we remained good friends.
+Without her day-to-day assistance at the Camp, which had given me space to travel, I had to drop my promotional tours.

 Twelve months later, in March of 1993, Sister Karen Donnellon, also from Loreto College, tried to make contact via the Portland Ericsson telephone exchange to arrange an annual camp.
 Sister Donnellon later wrote: